marwaneTRK/Color/README.md

 ## 🎨 How to Use

 1. **Choose a Base Color** - Click "Add Color" or use the color picker to select your starting color
-2. **Select a Color Scheme** - Choose from analogic, monochromatic, complementary, triadic, or other harmony schemes
+2. **Select a Color Scheme** - Choose from analogic, monochromatic, complementary, triadic, Tetradic,or other harmony schemes
 3. **Generate Palette** - Watch as PickIt creates a beautiful, harmonious color palette
 4. **Copy Hex Codes** - Click on any color to copy its hex code to your clipboard
 5. **Customize** - Fine-tune individual colors to match your vision